 The patentee has been invited to file evidence first, followed by evidence from the opponents in support of their case and in answer to the patentee’s case.
 Finally the patentee has been invited to file evidence strictly in reply to the opponent’s evidence.

-Whatever procedure is agreed, evidence will only be considered to have been filed when it has been received by the comptroller and it has been sent to the other parties to the proceedings (rule 80(3)).
+In inter partes proceedings, there is a fundamental principle of practice whereby each party has a duty to copy to the other side any correspondence filed by them at the Office.
+In respect of filing evidence in proceedings, it should be noted that, whatever procedure for evidence rounds has been agreed, evidence will only be considered to have been filed when it has been received by the comptroller and it has been sent to the other parties to the proceedings (rule 80(3)).

 Most evidence in proceedings before the comptroller is written.
 However occasionally physical exhibits are submitted, for example, a sample of the alleged prior art or a sample of the article in which design right is claimed.
 Case Officers should ensure that any physical exhibits submitted as evidence have been sent to the other party or alternatively that suitable arrangements have been made for the inspection of such exhibits.